 The main results of the implementation of the proposed method are presented in the form of a report, which summarizes such information as: a list of system components, their functions, types of interruptions for each component of the system; information on the causes and consequences of interruptions for each component of the system; calculations of criticality rankings, ranking results are a list of the most significant (critical) interruptions of work, which are displayed in a formalized and convenient for experts form.
 Other output data was obtained at different stages of the method implementation: criticality matrix, which according to the collected preliminary data graphically reflects the criticality of the system components (stage 7); Pareto diagram which shows the level of criticality inside the system and makes it possible to compare several different systems (stage 9); Ishikawa's cause and effect diagram that allows to identify priority areas for developing appropriate corrective measures (stage 10).
-The previously proposed method by authors in [1] is implemented in the following stages: 1) identification of system components and setting the level of detail; 2) defining the functions of each detected system component; 3) determining the list of possible interruptions of each system component; 4) determining the consequences of each possible work interruption; 5) identification of interruption detection signs; 6) identification of methods for detecting work interruptions; 7) construction of a three-dimensional criticality matrix; 8) calculation of the criticality rank of probable interruptions; 9) selection of the list of the most significant (critical) work interruptions; 10) forming a list of corrective measures; 11) report generation.

-The main task of this work is experimental study of method for importance level assessing of the CII objects in aviation (CAIS).
+The main purpose of this work is experimental study of method for importance level assessing of the CII objects in aviation (CAIS) based on criticality analysis of systems (subsystems) disaster risks.
 This method was proposed by authors before [1] and it is based on FMECA technique with proposed improvements for effective quantitative and qualitative assessment.